 Professor of Violin

-Violinist Linda Hsu keeps an active performance schedule as a soloist, concertmaster, chamber and orchestral musician.
-Her numerous performances in Asia, Europe, Central America and the United States include New York Debut Recital at Carnegie Weill Recital Hall and recitals at the National Taiwan Recital Hall in Taipei.
-She has appeared as a concerto soloist with the National Symphony Orchestra of Taiwan, the Taipei Century Symphony Orchestra, the Blue Lake Festival Orchestra, and the Conway Symphony Orchestra.
-She has collaborated with distinguished artists such as Malcolm Bilson and Katie Lansdale in chamber music.
-Her performances have been broadcasted on cable and radio in Taiwan, Connecticut, Michigan and Arkansas.
-She has been interviewed and reviewed by the New York Concert Review, China Daily News, Arkansas Democrat-Gazette, Log Cabin Democrat, UCA Today and The Echo.
-Ms. Hsu is a sought after adjudicator for many competitions in Missouri, Louisiana and Arkansas.
+Violinist Linda Hsu maintains an active performance schedule as a soloist, concertmaster, chamber and orchestral musician.
+Her numerous performances worldwide include New York Debut Recital at Carnegie Weill Recital Hall, recitals at the National Taiwan Recital Hall in Taipei, and performances in Korea, China, Costa Rica, Germany and Austria.
+She has appeared as a soloist with the National Symphony Orchestra of Taiwan, the Taipei Century Symphony Orchestra, the Greece Symphony Orchestra of New York, the Blue Lake Festival Orchestra in Michigan, the Pine Bluff Symphony Orchestra and the Conway Symphony Orchestra in Arkansas, where she currently holds the concertmaster position.
+In the past, Ms. Hsu has collaborated with distinguished artists such as Malcolm Bilson and the Ying Quartet in chamber music.
+A champion of contemporary music, she has premiered works by Mei-Chun Chen and Michael Sidney Timpson.